-As a business broker and appraiser, I’m often asked what a business is worth.
-The appraisal of privately held businesses is not an exact science but there are guidelines and rules-of-thumb that can be used for a close approximation of value.
+As a business broker and appraiser, I’m often asked how to value a business.
+The valuation of a privately held business is not an exact science but there are guidelines and rules-of-thumb that can be used for a close approximation of value.

 Certain situations require a formal business appraisal including the larger merger-acquisition transactions, SBA loan applications, management performance tracking, estate planning, divorce — or the most dreaded of all — IRS issues.
 After all, a professional, fully documented appraisal certainly takes the guesswork out of the situation.

 However, what we’re talking about here is not a formal appraisal but rather the informal methods of quickly approximating the value of a business entity.
-All of the guidelines we’ll quote are averages derived from hundreds of completed transactions reported to national and regional databases.
+All of the guidelines we’ll quote are averages derived from hundreds of completed transactions reported to national databases.

 There are two methods of quickly approximating value: (1) applying a multiple to the discretionary earnings of the business and (2) applying a percentage to the annual gross revenue of the business.

 The most accurate of the two rules of thumb seeks to approximate the value of a business by applying a multiple to the company’s discretionary earnings.
 What are discretionary earnings?
 It is NOT the profit or loss that you show Uncle Sam on your tax return.
 To put it delicately, almost all business owners run some expenses through the business that are — a’hem — not absolutely necessary to the operation of the business.